cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 > ##### What if my tree is a heritage species but not 24 inches in diameter?
 > {: .present-before-paste}
 >
 > Then it is not a heritage tree.
-If your tree is a heritage species and is between 19 and 24 inches in diameter, then it would fall under protected tree size regulations.
+If your tree is a heritage species and is between 19 and 24 inches in diameter, then it would fall under protected tree size regulations only.